EuroLeague: Title sponsorship

 In years 2010–2025, EuroLeague was sponsored by Turkish Airlines.
 In a five-year €15 million deal, starting in the 2010–11 season, the competition was named 'Turkish Airlines Euroleague Basketball'.
 The agreement included an option to extend it for another five years.
 The option was activated in October 2013, extending the sponsorship deal until 2020.
-On July 1, 2025, it has ended sponsor naming rights of Turkish Airlines.
+On July 1, 2025, it ended sponsor naming rights of Turkish Airlines.
 In September 2025, EuroLeague announced a four-year partnership with the Abu Dhabi Department of Culture and Tourism and Etihad Airways, designating them as Main Partners of the EuroLeague and EuroCup competitions and Final Four Presenting Partner.
-The agreement includes brand visibility for Experience Abu Dhabi and Etihad Airways across arenas, live broadcasts and team jerseys in all ErouLeague and EuroCup games.
+The agreement includes brand visibility for Experience Abu Dhabi and Etihad Airways across arenas, live broadcasts and team jerseys in all EuroLeague and EuroCup games.